 Output Signal: Data type signal.
-The Units of the output are degrees C, degrees F, or Ohms.
-This is software selectable from the icon configuration dialog
+The Units of the output are degrees C or F, or ohms, selectable from the icon configuration dialog box..

 Icon Name: Specify the name for the channel.
 This name will show directly under the icon within the Program Net.